leytzher/go_crypto/README.md

 # *Go Crypto!*

-Docker container to experiment with Webhooks in CryptoCurrency alert and TradingView.
+Docker container to experiment with Webhooks from CryptoCurrency alert and TradingView.

 ![](logo.png)